richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 - Right-click Resource Governor and select Properties to view the current resource pools.
 - Alternatively, run T‑SQL commands (e.g., CREATE RESOURCE POOL or ALTER RESOURCE POOL) to view and configure memory limits.

-##### Lock Pages in Memory
+##### Lock Pages in Memory (Windows Policy Setting)

-Prevents SQL Server memory from being paged out to disk, ensuring that critical data remains in RAM.
-This OS-level setting is important for performance, especially on servers with heavy workloads, but it requires administrator rights and a restart of the SQL Server service to take effect.
+"Lock Pages in Memory" prevents SQL Server memory from being paged out to disk, ensuring that critical data remains in physical RAM.
+This setting is configured via Windows Local Security Policy—not through SQL Server Management Studio or SQL Server Configuration Manager.

+1. Grant the Privilege:
+   - Open the Local Security Policy tool by running `secpol.msc`.
+   - Navigate to Local Policies > User Rights Assignment.
+   - Locate the policy Lock pages in memory.
+   - Add the SQL Server service account (the account under which SQL Server runs) to this policy.
-- Open SQL Server Configuration Manager.
+2. Restart the SQL Server Service:
-- Right-click the SQL Server service, select Properties, and then go to the Advanced tab.
+   - After granting the privilege, restart the SQL Server service so the change takes effect.
-- Locate the "Lock pages in memory" setting and verify if it is enabled.
+3. Verification:
+   - Monitor memory usage to ensure that SQL Server memory is not being paged out to disk.

 ------------------------- -------------------------